-What goes up, must come down as the old saying goes.
 Hopefully, you are always going to choose when you get off of your horse.
-But, 'unscheduled dismounts' happen, and it is best if you know how to handle the situation, when someone you are riding with or watching, falls off.
+But, 'unscheduled dismounts' happen, and it is best if you know how to handle the situation, whether it's you or someone else who falls off.

 If you are going to spend a lot of time around horses, it is a good idea to take a first-aid course.
-This will prepare you for all sorts of emergencies and give you the confidence and skill to handle things like fractures, concussions and other injuries that can happen when riding or handling horses.
-No one likes to dwell on the fact that horses can really hurt you, but the fact is, hospitals see many horse-related injuries from crushed toes to severe fractures and worse.
-So besides knowing how to stay safe around horses, it is important to know what to do if the worst does occur.
+This will prepare you for basic emergencies and give you the confidence and skill to handle things like lacerations, strains/sprains, and bruises.

 Trail Riding in a Group

-Riding in a group while trail riding requires that all riders be aware of the skill and confidence level of the other riders and the temperament and training of the horses.
+Ideally, when riding in a group while trail riding, try to be aware of the skill and confidence level of the other riders and the temperament and training of the horses.
 You then need to plan your route and set your pace with the least capable horse and rider pair in mind.
-Overwhelming a horse or rider by going too fast, traveling over rough terrain or even going too far and fatiguing either is an invitation to trouble.
-Many falls, and other precarious situations can be avoided by applying some common sense in planning your ride.
+Overwhelming a horse or rider by going too fast, traveling over rough terrain, or going too far and fatiguing are invitations to trouble.
+Many falls and other precarious situations can be avoided by applying some common sense in planning your ride.

 If the Horse Leaves

 Only after the rider is looked after is it time to look to the horse.
-If the horse has left the scene, it will likely find its way home.
-If not, the loose horse may seek companionship and safety near other horses, or even other livestock.
+If the horse has left the scene, it may simply find its way home.
+If not, the loose horse may seek companionship and safety near other horses or even other livestock.
 If the horse isn't found quickly, notify authorities, providing clear photos and a description.
 Begin your search at the place the horse was last seen.
 Notify anyone living in the vicinity and leave your contact information with them.
 Searchers should have halters and leads as the loose horse’s bridle may have come off.

 Riding in an Arena

 When you ride in a ring or arena, you need to be as aware of green horses and/or novice rider combinations as you would be when riding on the trail.
 Arena etiquette is also important when there are several people riding at the same time.
-Stables should have emergency numbers such as fire and ambulance, and the physical address posted.
-If someone does fall off, all other riders should dismount.
-Ideally, all other horses should be removed from the arena, but if that isn’t possible, they should stand still and to the side.
+Stables should have emergency numbers such as fire and ambulance, and have the physical address of the barn posted.
+If someone does fall off, all other riders should halt their horses and dismount if needed.